A level results day 2020

 Thursday 13 August 2020 (SQA results in Scotland on Tuesday 4 August 2020).

-For updates on how Coronavirus is impacting A levels this year, please see our dedicated Coronavirus & exam results section.
+For updates on how Coronavirus is impacting A levels this year, please see our dedicated Coronavirus & exam results guide.

 What time should I collect my A level results?

 Exam boards release results at 6am, but this year results have been embargoed until 8am.
 Schools and colleges will open at different times to allow students to collect them, so check with your own school/college on when they will be opening.

 UCAS will get your results directly, and update your application on their Track system accordingly, usually by around 8am.
 Remember that the site will be extremely busy with students checking their results, etc. so you may need to be patient if it doesn't load straight away.